Copyright © 2009 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 This section is non-normative.

-This specification defines an application programming interface that enables baseline functionality for widgets, including the ability to:
+This specification defines an application programming interface that enables the ability to:

 This section is non-normative.

-This specification is part of the Widgets 1.0 family of specifications, which together standardize widgets as a whole.
-The list of specifications that make up the Widgets 1.0 Family of Specifications can be found on the Working Group's wiki.
+This specification is part of the Widgets family of specifications, which together standardize widgets as a whole.
+The list of specifications that make up the Widgets family of specifications can be found on the Web Applications Working Group's wiki.

 This section is non-normative.

-This document addresses some of the requirements relating to Application Programming Interfaces of the 30 April 2009 Working Draft of the Widgets 1.0: RequirementsDocument:
+The design goals for this specification are documented in the [Widget Requirements] document.
+This document addresses some of the requirements relating to Application Programming Interfaces of the [Widget Requirements] document:

 All examples and notes in this specification are non-normative, as are all sections explicitly marked as non-normative.
 Everything else in this specification is normative.